-Students who have received failing grades in the past may appeal, in writing, to the academic dean for academic amnesty.
+Students who have received failing grades in the past may appeal, in writing, to the Academic Dean for academic amnesty.
 Amnesty is the forfeiture of prior coursework below a 2.0 level.
 This request may be granted if there is a high probability of academic success.
 If amnesty is granted for a course, the course and its grade will remain on the student's transcript.
 The grade for the course however, will not be calculated in the student's GPA.
-Amnesty may only be granted to students who are currently enrolled or have completed the most recent semester with a semester GPA of 2.0 or higher.
+Amnesty may only be granted to students who have completed the most recent semester with a semester GPA of 2.0 or higher.
 Academic Amnesty may only be granted once during a student's academic tenure.